vasco-santos/esbuild-plugin-w3up-client-wasm-import/README.md

 > Alias w3up wasm dependencies to be imported

 Some environments (for instance Cloudflare Workers) require wasm bytecode to be imported.
-All other paths to load wasmm are disallowed by embedder.
+All other paths to load wasm are disallowed by embedder.
 This plugin makes `w3up-client` dependencies using wasm to rely on imports by default.

 ## Install